KULeuven-Diepenbeek/appdev-course/content/android/signals.md

 the `SensorEvent` object contains raw data (via the `values` property), sometimes up to three: one for each axis.

 {{% notice note %}}
 Remember to register and unregister the event listener on the right moment.
 For activities, that would be in the `onResume` and `onPause` methods.
 Take the lifecycles of activities and fragments into account!
+By not unregistering, you are needlessly **draining the battery** of your end user!
 {{% /notice %}}

 When registering, you need to specify a delay: the _sampling rate_ that, depending on the sensor and your needs, could differ from the default `SENSOR_DELAY_NORMAL`, which is about `200.000` microseconds: